Quantum sensing with critical systems: impact of symmetry, imperfections, and decoherence: Optimal measurements informed by symmetries

 and satisfy $\{T,O\} = \{\mathcal{I}_{j+1/2},O\} = 0$.
 Since $T$ is not Hermitian ($T$ and $T^\dagger$ translate in opposite directions), it does not correspond to an observable that can be measured directly.
 Nevertheless, expectation values of the form $\langle \psi_\theta | T | \psi_\theta \rangle$ can be accessed experimentally using a Hadamard test (Fig.~\ref{fig:hadamard}) as follows: Starting from a $L$-qubit probe state $\ket{\psi_\theta}$ and an ancilla qubit, we sequentially apply controlled-SWAP gates $\mathrm{C\text{-}SWAP}_{i,i+1}$ to neighboring qubits $q_i$ and $q_{i+1}$, with $i = 0, \ldots, L-1$ and periodic boundary conditions $q_L = q_0$.
 Each controlled-SWAP gate can be decomposed into three successive Toffoli (controlled-controlled-NOT) gates according to $\mathrm{C\text{-}SWAP}_{i,i+1} = \mathrm{C\text{-}CNOT}_{i,i+1}\,\mathrm{C\text{-}CNOT}_{i+1,i}\,\mathrm{C\text{-}CNOT}_{i,i+1}$, where $\mathrm{C\text{-}CNOT}_{i,i+1}$ denotes a controlled-CNOT gate acting on qubits $q_i$ and $q_{i+1}$.
 A projective measurement of the ancilla qubit in the $\{\ket{0}, \ket{1}\}$ basis yields outcomes $\pm 1$ with probabilities $P_{\pm 1} = [1 \pm \mathrm{Re}\,\langle \psi_\theta | T | \psi_\theta \rangle]/2$.
 A direct calculation of the classical Fisher information associated with this POVM yields the desired scaling $L^{2(1-\Delta)}$ (see Appendix~\ref{mean square error}).

 A variation on the Hadamard-test circuit in Fig.~\ref{fig:hadamard} allows one to also measure expectation values $\langle \psi_\theta | \mathcal{I}_{j+1/2} | \psi_\theta \rangle$ for even-$L$ open chains where translation symmetry is absent.
 (For odd-$L$ chains, we observe a similar scaling of the precision using bond-reflection, even though the operator does not anticommute with $O$).
+In addition, as an alternative measurement route, we note that recent work has proposed low-overhead ancilla-assisted protocols for measuring global symmetry operators using only local operations~\cite{williamson_low-overhead_2026}.

 To illustrate how different symmetry indicators respond to the parameter $\theta$, we examine the expectation values of several global symmetry operators as a function of $\theta$, choosing as a probe the ground state of the transverse field Ising model, Eq.~\eqref{eq:Ham}, now allowing for either sign of $J$.
 Figure~\ref{QFI_Parity}a shows that, despite originating from distinct internal or spatial symmetries, the expectation values of the parity operator (for ferromagnetic interactions) as well as the reflection and the translation operator (for antiferromagnetic interactions) all follow the same qualitative dependence on $\theta$.
 This demonstrates that, irrespective of which symmetry observable one chooses to measure, the resulting behavior is essentially identical.